Home > CPU

 PC Guide is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Read More

 The Ryzen Threadripper 9000 series release date is almost here!
 Following their presentation at Taipei in May, AMD has confirmed a lot of info in terms of when we can expect to buy these new processors, as well as lots of specification information.
-We’re still waiting to hear about the pricing for the new range.
-In the meantime, we can make a decent guess based on historical releases.
+Now, a couple of months on, AMD has confirmed the release date and pricing of its Threadripper Pro 9000 series.

 For those who aren’t in the know, the Threadripper series isn’t for regular retail CPUs, but powerful workstation processors designed to cope with demanding multi-thread workloads.
 Within the range are the less powerful HEDT (high-end desktop) models that do not have the ‘PRO’ designation, more suited to high-end video editing and other 3D rendering.